Level 3 plus schools

 Order of return

-Students will return to face-to-face learning with NSW Health-approved COVID safe settings on school sites in the following order:
+Students will return to face-to-face learning with NSW Health-approved COVID safe settings on school sites in the following order as announced by the Premier on Thursday 7 October:

-- from 25 October - Kindergarten and Year 1
+- 18 October: department preschools, Kindergarten and Year 1

 Conditions for a staged return to school

-The NSW return to face-to-face learning plan for schools under stay-at-home restrictions has been informed by the Doherty Institute Modelling Report for National Cabinet and ongoing advice from NSW Health.
+The NSW return to face-to-face learning plan for schools that were under an extended period of learning from home has been informed by the Doherty Institute Modelling Report for National Cabinet and ongoing advice from NSW Health.

 For a staged return to face-to-face learning (Level 3 plus), the following conditions will need to have been met: